mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     Deletes the specified product.

-This operation does not work with a product that has been shared with you or is associated with a portfolio.
+    You cannot delete a product if it was shared with you or is associated with a portfolio.